 Our smart baby monitor is designed to help you capture every precious moment with your little one, even the candid ones you weren't expecting!
 In addition to auto-capture with smart detection, Pixsee also offers covered face detection, crib "safe area" monitoring, and Night Hawk advanced night vision to help ensure the baby is safe.

 We want to help parents like yourself have peace of mind as you navigate the sometimes-overwhelming journey of parenting a newborn.
-To learn more about Pixsee's award-winning features, visit our Amazon online store and Pixsee Shop.
+To learn more about Pixsee's award-winning features, visit our Pixsee Shop and Amazon online store.

 like this article?